-Despite containing some exciting anti-aging ingredients, none of them are unique for the eye area nor can they lift sagging skin or help with under-eye bags (see More Info to find out what you can do about sagging skin—and why you don't need an eye cream).
+Despite containing some exciting anti-aging ingredients, none of them are unique for the eye area nor can they lift sagging skin or help with under-eye bags (see More Info to find out what you can do about sagging skin—and why most eye creams aren't necessary).

 The reason we're not recommending this product is due to the inclusion of two fragrant plants (passion flower and myrtle).
 These shouldn't be applied to skin anywhere on the body, and especially not around the eyes (Source: www.naturaldatabase.com).
 Without them (and there's no research supporting any sort of logic for using them in an eye cream), this would've been a worthwhile product.